Paint a waterfall to add beauty, drama and mystery to our landscape paintings

 paint the lake water

 Start painting the water beneath the waterfall.
-Like before, we paint the darks first.

 Start painting the water under the waterfall.Paint the darks of the water.